Current Students

 Useful links and resources for School of Biomedical, Nutritional, and Sport Sciences students

 Two of the first people you meet at university will be your personal tutor and your peer mentor.
 Your personal tutor is an academic member of staff.
 They will provide academic and pastoral support and act as a link between you and the University.
 You'll have a personal tutor as soon as you register at the University.
-You will meet them during induction week.
+You will meet them during the first few weeks of your time at University.

-We also recruit a team of Study Skills Ambassadors each year.
-These are students in stage 2 and beyond of their degree who run drop-in sessions, stalls and can offer support in how to improve fellow students’ study skills which often need to be adapted in the transition from school to university study.
-Study Skills Ambassador recruitment takes place early in Semester 1 each year – for more information on the scheme, please contact Dr Michèle Sweeney or Dr Harley Stevenson-Cocks.
+We also recruit teams of Study Skills and Maths Ambassadors each year.
+These are students in stage 2 and beyond of their degree who run drop-in sessions and stalls, and offer support in how to improve fellow students’ study and maths skills which often need to be adapted and refined in the transition from school to university study.
+Recruitment for these roles takes place early in Semester 1 each year – for more information, please contact Dr Michèle Sweeney and Dr Lindi Chen (Study Skills) or Dr Harley Stevenson-Cocks (Maths).

-You'll also have support from course advisors and senior tutors.
-The Degree Programme Director and Head of School.
+You'll also have support from senior tutors, the Degree Programme Director and Head of School.

 Student Wellbeing and the Student Advice Centre are university wide services that can help advise and support you.